The Only Official Website for ShopLobster | Sustainably Sourced Maine Lobster | Free Shipping On All Products

 What is widely known as the New England-style hot dog bun was first created to hold a fried clam strip sandwich.
 From there, the split-top bun was adapted to create the lobster roll as it is known and loved today.

-What is a Lobster Roll?
+What Is a Lobster Roll?

 So What’s a Traditional Lobster Roll?